Cryru/Emotion/README.md

 - File Support
   - Reading and writing of various BMP formats and PNG files.
 	- BMP: 8/16/24/32bit
-	- PNG: GreyScale/PalleteIndex/Color, Adam7 Interlacing (color only), All PNG supported bit depths.
+	- PNG: All png formats and bit depths are supported.
   - Parsing of "CFF" and "TTF" font formats, rasterizing and preparing an atlas of glyphs using an Emotion parser and rasterizer.
 	- Optionally the font can be parsed and rasterized using FreeType as a native library.
 (Requires FreeType compilation symbol and the inluded native library)
 	- Optionally the font can also be rasterized using StbTrueTypeSharp.